 - 6. Use of Inhibitors Inhibitors slow the formation of peroxides in the future.
-They do not reduce or remove peroxides.
+They do not reduce or remove peroxides already present.
 Organic peroxides should be reduced safely. - 7.
-Monitoring Expiration Date Use the solvent before the manufacturer's expiration date.
+Monitoring Expiration Date An expiration date is required to be listed on the container label of the chemical.
+If a date is not listed by the manufacturer, calculate the maximum retention time based on the hazard level and chemical composition (guidance provided in the Peroxide Forming Chemicals Management and Assessment Guidelines document and Table 2.2 shown below) and list it on the container as the expiration date.
+The maximum retention times begin on the date of opening a manufacturer's bottle or the date of synthesis in your laboratory.
+Use the solvent before the manufacturer's expiration date or the maximum retention time.
 Peroxide-forming solvents exceeding their expiration date cannot be discarded through EH&S until the contents have been tested for peroxides.

-Table 2-8 Peroxide-Forming Chemicals
+Table 2-2 Peroxide-Forming Chemicals Maximum Retention Times

 Severe Hazard High Hazard Moderate Hazard

 3 months 6 months 12 months

 Once exposed to oxygen Once exposed to oxygen, Once exposed to

 rapidly oxidizes, forming oxidizes at a moderate rate oxygen,

 explosive peroxides. forming explosive peroxides. slowly oxidizes

-forming explosive peroxides.
+forming explosive

-Diiganganul athar A satal dalay da •
+peroxides.

 Diisopropyl ether Acetaldehyde Ethylene glycol ethers

 Divinylacetylene Cumene Ethyl vinyl ketone

 Potassium amide Cyclohexene Oleyl alcohol

 Potassium metal Cyclopentene Tetrabutylammonium

 Sodium amide Diethyl ether fluoride

 Vinylidene dichloride (1,1- Di-n-propyl ether

 Dichloroethylene) p-Dioxane

 Furan

 Methyl isobutyl ketone

 Tetrahydrofuran

 Vinyl ethers